Paleo Chocolate Cake

 - 1/8 tsp salt

-Preheat oven to 350 degrees F. Using parchment paper, line an 8" cast iron skillet.
+Preheat oven to 350 degrees F. Using parchment paper-lined an 8" cast iron skillet or a 6" cake pan.

 Add all ingredients to a mixing bowl, and using an electric mixer, mix for several minutes in well mixed.